 The Minister also refers to a temporary approval by the European Commission on 20 July 2011 of the State aid in respect of the recapitalisation of PTSB.
 That temporary approval referred to the terms that were identical to the terms of the resolutions put to vote at the EGM of PTSB GH on 20 July 2011.
 The temporary approval occurred prior to the EGM of PTSB GH on the same day.
-That EGM rejected the terms of the capital increase in PTSB GH and of the Minister’s respective takeover of PTSB GH, which were subsequently forced by the Minister by means of the July 2011 Ex Parte Provisional Direction Order.
-No final State aid approval has been granted thus far by the European Commission in this regard.
-Furthermore, there is unequivocal CJEU case law that provides that a decision adopted by the European Commission regarding an approval of State aid cannot be interpreted (especially if such a decision is only temporary) as authorising the Member State to whom it is addressed to maintain in force, even if only provisionally, a national provision which is contrary to the Second Council Directive 77/91/EEC.
+That EGM rejected the terms of the capital increase in PTSB GH and of the Minister’s respective takeover of PTSB GH, which were subsequently forced by the Minister by means of the July 2011 Ex Parte Direction Order.
+There is unequivocal CJEU case law that provides that a decision adopted by the European Commission regarding an approval of State aid cannot be interpreted (especially if such a decision is only temporary) as authorising the Member State to whom it is addressed to maintain in force, even if only provisionally, a national provision which is contrary to the Second Council Directive 77/91/EEC.

 Finally, the Minister claims - without any support whatsoever in the CJEU case law - that allegedly the general provisions of certain Articles of the Treaty on the Functioning of the European Union (the "TFEU") can offer some alleged general derogations from the relevant provisions of the Second Company Law Directive.
 This is despite the fact that the above-quoted CJEU case law states that: “...
 To recognize the existence of a general reservation covering exceptional situations, outside the specific conditions laid down in the provisions of the Treaty and the Second Directive, would, moreover, be liable to impair the binding nature and uniform application of Community law ...” [judgment in the joined cases Karella and Karellas C-19/90 and C-20/90, paragraph 31, which has been confirmed also in other CJEU judgments on the Second Company Law Directive.]
 Astonishingly, the Minister’s claims are set in the context of the fact that those TFEU provisions have been actually in existence since at least the Treaty of 1992, if not since the EEC Treaty of 1957.
 Specifically, the EU Treaties have had the following common / overlapping provisions: